 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country SR.V International Cooperation PC Lack or no real implementation of measures established to cooperate internationally in terms of FT.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country The Financial Investigation Unit will receive and analyze those reports for which they have the power to require information from institutions or any entity or report public or private person, likewise the Financial Investigation Unit may share such information on a national or international level under the parameters of confidentiality and legality, for the discovery of criminal acts."
+SR.V International Cooperation PC Lack or no real implementation of measures established to cooperate internationally in terms of FT.
 The same deficiencies with respect to R.36 and 39 affect compliance with RE.V with respect to extraditions and other forms of cooperation: low implementation of measures to cooperate internationally; lack of laws and procedures that clearly regulate extradition; absence of statistics about practical implementation To transfer to the ordinary legal regime (laws) the constitutional imperative of regulating extradition.
 To transfer to the ordinary legal regime (laws) procedures for extradition.
 To clarify active and passive extradition, both of Salvadorian citizens and foreign.
 To establish simplified procedures for extradition allowing direct transmission of extradition petitions.
 Study that persons may be extradited over the base only of third country trial or arrest orders.
 Study simplified extradition procedures for persons that given consent to suspend formal extradition procedures With regards to the legal limitations identified in the mutual evaluation, which resulted in the suspension of the FIU's membership by the Egmont Group, they were fully corrected by Decree No. 342 issued by the Legislative Assembly, On July 14, 2010 the President of the Egmont Group, Mr. Boudewijn Verhelst, officially notified the Financial Investigation Unit's full restitution of our status as an active member of the Egmont Group.
 This took effect immediately and rehabilitated our access to the Egmont Group's secure network for sharing financial information with other intelligence units worldwide.
 As has been recognized by the assessment team, in the executive summary paragraph 8 of its report, concluded that: "In the Salvadoran system the principle of integration of the Law is applied.
 Based on this principle, international treaties according to legislation with other states or international organizations are laws in the Republic of El Salvador.
 Operators of justice also commonly use this principle to fill apparent gaps in the law caused by technical errors or lack of legislative clarity of some provisions."
 In this respect, it is true that in El Salvador is not clearly regulated the extradition process (active and passive) and that as stipulated in Article 182 paragraph 3 of the Constitution of the Republic of El Salvador, corresponds to Judiciary body by the Supreme Court to grant extradition in accordance with the procedure established by Article 28 of the Constitution.
-Es preciso aclarar que el artículo 28 de la constitución de la República, contrario a lo manifestado por el equipo evaluador, no puede interpretarse como una limitación a la extradición cuando se trate de delitos de trascendencia internacional, por dos razones contundentes y específicas: 1 the Salvadoran penal code regulates the principle of universality, Article 10 which states: "It will also apply Salvadoran criminal law to crimes committed by anyone, even in a place not subject t
+Es preciso aclarar que el artículo 28 de la constitución de la República, contrario a lo manifestado por el equipo evaluador, no puede interpretarse como una limitación a la extradición cuando se trate de delitos de trascendencia internacional, por dos razones contundentes y específicas: 1 the Salvadoran penal code regulates the principle of universality, Article 10 which states: "It will also apply Salvadoran criminal law to crimes committed by anyone in a place not subject to Salvadoran jurisdiction, provided that they affe